ofenrohr/ksquares/README.md

 ### ConvNet

-Interface for direct play of various neural networks.
-You can select the network with the `AlphaDots model` drop down list.
+Interface for direct play against various neural networks.
+In the AI configuration dialog, you can select the network with the `AlphaDots model` drop down list.

 ### MCTS ConvNet